edi-tahiri1447/IU-OOP-FP-Python-Habit-Tacker/readme.md

 A simple habit tracker application that allows you to enter habits you would like to keep yourself accountable for.
 Supports daily, weekly and monthly habits, and provides extensive analytical capabilities, allowing you to look deep into your own behavior through an interactive and straightforward GUI powered by Tkinter.

 Also contains the Habit class module, which is the central feature of the project.
-Designed to be used with a SQLite3 database.
+The habit class is designed to be used with a SQLite3 database but can also be used without.

 ## Features